zammad/zammad-admin-documentation/system/integrations/i-doit.rst

 .. _i-doit: https://www.i-doit.com/

-What’s that got to do with Zammad?
+What's that got to do with Zammad?
 Well, if you used tickets to track issues with all that hardware, you might start wishing there was a way they could talk to each other.